-We offer a variety of Dog Training classes in 6-week sessions throughout the year.
+We offer a variety of Dog Training classes in 6-week 1-hour sessions throughout the year.
+(Class descriptions are listed below.)
 Our trainer, Caron Bronstein, teaches positive motivational methods to students and their dogs all in the goal of developing mutual trust and respect.

 The next session of classes will begin: